telehash/telehash.github.io/ext_bridge.md

 When any line id coming into the switch matches the `from` value it's resent to the network path that the bridge was created from.
 Bridges should be persisted until the hashname that created it goes offline.

 This enables a supporting switch to do essentially no work in bridging packets as it can process them outside any encryption.
-To prevent any loops, a cache of recently used `iv` values on the bridge packets should be kept and any repeat ones should be dropped.
+To prevent circular loops, all bridged packets must have a hash calculated and temporary cache of the values stored to detect any repeat packets that should be dropped.

 ## Connect Path